 will be immediately accretive to earnings and cash flows.
 Both

-the firms have also agreed to create a new midstream joint
+firms have also agreed to create a new midstream joint venture in

-venture in eastern Ohio's Utica shale in 2012, a play with
+eastern Ohio's Utica shale in 2012, a play with considerable

-considerable potential that is expected to see a ramp-up in oil
+potential that is expected to see a ramp-up in oil and natural gas